Liu-Yitao/mtm-svd-python/README.md

 And you will get the output in netcdf format.
 In the third section, the spatial patterns are plotted and saved.

-The main script is contained in mtm-svd-python.py, and the required functions can be found in mtm_functions.py.
+The main script is contained in mtm-svd-python.py and mtm-svd-python.ipynb.
+The required functions can be found in mtm_functions.py.

 ---